40104/SecretsManager/README.md

 While working on the project, I used Visual Studio Code to work on the project.
 This is a convenient, multi-platform IDE with many plugins for any task.

-:heavy_minus_sign: List of plugins used:
+List of plugins used:
  - Go - for help with writing Go code
  - Remote - SSH - for easy connection to the server on which the work was carried out
  - GitHub Pull Requests and Issues - for help with GitHub commits and branches

-:heavy_minus_sign: List of favorite shortcuts:
+List of favorite shortcuts:
  - 'Ctrl + c' - Copy
  - 'Ctrl + v' - Paste
  - 'Ctrl + f' - Search